stolostron/multiclusterhub-operator/docs/functional-tests-explained.md

 make ft-update
 ```

-## Running Downstream Functional Tests
+## Running Composite Functional Tests

-Running the installer downstream functional tests requires a CatalogSource to be stood up on this cluster to which the MultiClusterHub subscription can be subscribed too.
+Running the installer composite functional tests requires a CatalogSource to be stood up on this cluster to which the MultiClusterHub subscription can be subscribed too.
 This must be the composite bundle of ACM.

-### Run the installer downstream functional tests
+### Run the installer composite functional tests

-Running the install downstream functional test will first attempt to install a subscription of ACM.
+Running the install composite functional test will first attempt to install a subscription of ACM.
 After the subscription has been validated, the MCH will be installed.

 ```
 make ft-downstream-install
 ```

-### Run the uninstall downstream functional tests
+### Run the uninstall composite functional tests

-Running the uninstall downstream functional test will first attempt to remove the MCH CR.
+Running the uninstall composite functional test will first attempt to remove the MCH CR.
 After the CR has been validated as removed, the subscriptions will and related resources will be removed.

 ```
 make ft-downstream-uninstall
 ```

-### Run the uninstall downstream functional tests
+### Run the uninstall composite functional tests

-Running the update downstream functional test will first attempt to install a subscription of ACM.
+Running the update composite functional test will first attempt to install a subscription of ACM.
 This subscription will need manual approval which is taken care of by the functional tests.
 Once the MCH has been validated at the first provided version, it will begin updating and validating the MCH at the ugprade version.

 ```
 make ft-downstream-update